mlrun/mlrun/docs/feature-store/transformations.md

 the MLRun {py:class}`~mlrun.feature_store.FeatureSet` class.
 These transformations add a new feature to the feature-set that is created by performing an aggregate function over the feature's values.
 You can use aggregation for time-based sliding windows and fixed windows.
 In general, sliding windows are used for real time data, while fixed windows are used for historical aggregations.

 A window can be measured in years, days, hours, seconds, minutes.
 A window can be a single window, e.g. ‘1h’, ‘1d’, or a list of same unit windows e.g. [‘1h’, ‘6h’].
 If you define the time period (in addition to the window), then you have a sliding window.
 If you don't define the time period, then the time period and the window are the same.
+All time windows are aligned to the epoch (1970-01-01T00:00:00Z).

 - Sliding window